 * Musk pay based on market cap, operational milestones

-* CEO to receive no guaranteed compensation of any kind (Recasts; adds background on competition, capital raise, analyst comment, updates shares)
+* To receive no guaranteed compensation of any kind (Adds background, updates shares)

-Tesla noted, however, that the deal provides "the flexibility to bring in another CEO who would report to Elon at some point in the future."
-The company added that there was no current intention for this to happen.
+"This ensures that Elon will continue to lead Tesla's management over the long-term while also providing the flexibility to bring in another CEO who would report to Elon at some point in the future," Tesla said, adding that there was no current intention for this to happen.

-The new performance award consists of a 10-year grant of stock options that vest in 12 tranches tied to milestones.
+The new performance award consists of a 10-year grant of stock options that vest in 12 tranches that are tied to milestones.

-The company's market value must increase to $100 billion for the first tranche to vest and must continue to increase in additional $50 billion increments for the remaining 11 tranches.
+The Palo Alto, California-based company's market capitalization must increase to $100 billion for the first tranche to vest and must continue to increase in additional $50 billion increments for the remaining 11 tranches, it said.

-Musk, also Tesla's chairman, was an early investor in the company and is now its biggest shareholder, owning about a fifth of all shares outstanding.
+Musk, also Tesla's chairman, was an early investor in the company and is now its biggest shareholder.

-He has founded several companies, including rocket maker SpaceX and The Boring Company - leading some to speculate that his interest in leading Tesla could eventually wane.
+A serial entrepreneur, he has founded several companies, including rocket maker SpaceX and The Boring Company.
 His net worth is about $20 billion, according to Forbes.

 Musk has vowed that Tesla will become "the best manufacturer on Earth," helped by a new, highly automated assembly line and a simpler design for its Model 3 sedan.
 However, production woes have slowed deliveries.

-While Tesla's luxury Model S sedans and Model X SUVs have earned it a legion of fans for its technical innovations and respect from the automotive industry, it is the more mass-market Model 3 sedan that is key to the company's long-term viability.
+While Tesla's luxury Model S sedans and Model X SUVs have earned it fans, analysts say the company's more mass market Model 3 sedan is the key to its success.

 The company said on Tuesday it must meet a set of escalating revenue and adjusted EBITDA targets for Musk to earn compensation tied to the operational milestones.